 HOW LONG IS A THERAPY SESSION?

 A typical individual therapy session is 50 minutes.
-75 minute sessions are available upon request.
-Couples sessions are more involved requiring 75 minutes at the start and usually go down to shorter sessions with progress.
-In my experience, longer sessions translate to overall fewer hours in therapy.
+60 or 75 minute sessions are available upon request.
+Couples sessions are more involved requiring 75 minutes at the start and usually reduce to shorter sessions with progress.
+In my experience, longer and more frequent sessions translate to overall fewer hours in therapy.

 WHAT IS THE FEE FOR THERAPY?

-My standard fee for 50-minute sessions is $175.00.
-Couples or family sessions, which are usually 75 minutes, are $260.00.
-Some insurance plans will reimburse a portion of your fees, sent directly to you after you submit the proper paperwork.
+My standard fee for 50-minute sessions is $185.00.
+Couples or family sessions, which are usually 75 minutes, are $275.00.
+I offer a 5% discount for cash or check payments.
+Some insurance plans will reimburse a portion of your fees, sent directly to you after you pay and submit the proper paperwork.

 WHAT IS THE CANCELLATION POLICY?

 I require cancellation notice a minimum of 24 hours in advance of your appointment time.
 Because I have reserved the entire hour for you, the more notice you can provide the better.
-If I am available and you reschedule your appointment within the next 3 business days (Monday-Friday), you will not be charged the missed appointment fee.
+If I am available and you reschedule your appointment within the next 5 business days (Monday-Friday) in addition to your next appointment, you will not be charged the missed appointment fee.
 However, I am often booked out for two to three weeks at a time and may not have anything available.
 You get a freebie the first time you cancel late.
-Please be advised that you will be charged $50.00 per session cancelled with less than 24 hours’ notice thereafter.
+Please be advised that you will be charged the full session fee per session cancelled with less than 24 hours’ notice thereafter.